The New Oil Isn’t Oil: What Tech Won’t Say Out Loud | Max Fuega™

 Where Leverage Still Exists

-Even in systems this large, leverage doesn’t disappear.
-It shifts — away from individual behavior and toward structural decision-making that happens long before scarcity becomes visible.
+In systems this large, leverage rarely disappears.
+It moves.
+Less toward individual behavior and more toward the structural decisions made long before scarcity becomes visible.

-Public understanding still matters, but not as a substitute for power — as a way to redirect scrutiny.
-When rising bills, delayed development, and uneven reliability are framed as isolated inconveniences, accountability dissolves.
-When they are understood as outcomes of prioritization and pre-allocation, pressure shifts toward the policies, contracts, and planning assumptions that actually shape the grid.
+Public awareness still has value, not as a replacement for institutional power, but as a way of directing attention.
+When rising costs and delayed projects are treated as isolated inconveniences, accountability diffuses.
+When they are recognized as outcomes of prioritization and early allocation, scrutiny shifts toward the contracts and policies that shaped them.

 The Choice Embedded in the Future